nicholashanson/automata/README.md

 - Kokkos mdspan
 - raylib

-Compiling with GCC 13.2.0 gives the following no warnings.
+Compiling with GCC 13.2.0 gives no warnings.

 ### Cube